Chris Ward (California politician): California State Assembly

-2020 California State Assembly
+Elections

 On January 24, 2019, Ward announced that he would be a candidate for the California State Assembly in district 78 to succeed Assemblyman Todd Gloria, who was running for mayor of San Diego.
 Ward received the most votes and was elected to the Assembly in 2020.

-2022 California State Assembly

-Ward is running for reelection in 2022.
+Ward ran for reelection in 2022.
+He won by a 37 percentage point margin against Republican Eric Gonzales.

 Tenure

 Ward was involved in gun violence reduction legislation that was signed into law in 2022 that enables lawsuits against gun manufacturers and retailers for negligence.
 He authored another bill that was signed into law in 2022 that changes procedures for altering gender and sex identifiers on government documents.

+Ward has been characterized as a "pro-housing" legislator.
+In 2022, he pushed for legislation that would have prioritized dense urban development while limiting sprawl.

+Ward had advocated for consumer protections.
+In 2025, he introduced one bill that would ban the sale of user location data to ICE, and another that would ban price discrimination in retail stores.

+Ward is a member of the California Legislative Progressive Caucus.

 Personal life

-Ward and his partner Thom are homeowners in University Heights, where they live with their two children.
+Ward is gay.
+He and his partner Thom are homeowners in University Heights, where they live with their two children.